How To Organize Your Paperwork Effectively in 7 Steps

 Sort your physical documents into categories such as reports, client documents or billing invoices.
 You can further separate each category into levels of subtypes.
 For example, you can sort client documents based on each client before organizing a single client's documents into reports, correspondence and more.
 This layered sorting strategy can help you identify what documents to keep and organize for easy access.

-If you find documents that do not fit into a major category, make a miscellaneous stack along with a pile of documents you intend to shred or recycle.
-It is also wise to make a stack of documents that you want to convert into digital files.
+If you find documents that don't fit into a major category, make a miscellaneous stack along with a pile of documents you intend to shred or recycle.
+It's also wise to make a stack of documents that you want to convert into digital files.
 Starting with a simple survey and categorization of your documents can help initiate the filing process.

 2. Use chronological and alphabetical order